A Registered Education Savings Plan, or RESP, is a great way to save up for your child's postsecondary education.

 Make an appointment with a financial advisor to determine the best withdrawal strategy for your situation.

-Be sure to bring proof that the beneficiary is enrolled in postsecondary studies, like a letter of admission or registration, class schedule or tuition bill.
+Be sure to bring proof that the beneficiary is enrolled in postsecondary studies, like a letter of registration, class schedule or tuition bill.

 During the first 13 weeks of studies, the maximum amount a beneficiary can receive is $5,000 for full-time studies, or $2,500 for part-time studies.
 There is no limit after that.